MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 ---
 # What’s new in Surface Thunderbolt 4 Dock

-As the latest generation Surface dock, Salerno delivers ultra-high speed data transfer, built-in enterprise management and security[[1]](#references) and the versatility to connect your most important peripherals.
+As the latest generation Surface dock, Surface Thunderbolt 4 Dock delivers ultra-high speed data transfer, built-in enterprise management and security[[1]](#references) and the versatility to connect your most important peripherals.

 - **High-speed USB4®/Thunderbolt™ 4 on USB-C® ports.** Plug in one cable to power your device, connect two 4K monitors at up to 60 Hz[[2]](#references), and transfer data and files at up to 40 Gbps.
 - **The charging power you need for your devices and accessories.** Connect and power your laptop with up to 96 watts of power passthrough for your phone and accessories.[[3]](#references)